Animal Aid Unlimited Udaipur: an animal hospital

 A visit to the Animal Aid unlimited hospital

-Some animals are too ill though and they become long term residents.
+Some animals are too ill though and they became long term residents.
 I spent some time with the paralyzed dogs.
 The caretakers know their names and personalities and guided me to those that would appreciate some extra love and affection.

 The more time I spent there the more impressed I was by their work.
 The local volunteers were passionate about what they were doing and managed to spread the word of the animal hospital.
 It turns out that most people in India care a lot about animals, but simply had no way to help them before.